-$^{^{202}}$ John 11:38-44.
+$^{202}$ John 11:38-44.

-- 8 He himself was not the light; he came only as a witness to the light. - 9 The true light that gives light to everyone was coming into the world.
+- 6 There was a man sent from God whose name was John.
+7 He came as a witness to testify concerning that light, so that through him all might believe.
+8 He himself was not the light; he came only as a witness to the light. - 9 The true light that gives light to everyone was coming into the world.
 10 He was in the world, and though the world was made through him, the world did not recognize him.
 11 He came to that which was his own, but his own did not receive him.
 12 Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God- 13 children born not of natural descent, nor of human decision or a husband's will, but born of God. - 14 The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth. - 15 (John testified concerning him.
 He cried out, saying, "This is the one I spoke about when I said, 'He who comes after me has surpassed me because he was before me.")
 16 Out of his fullness we have all received grace in place of grace already given.
 17 For the law was given through Moses; grace and truth came through Jesus Christ.
 18 No one has ever seen God, but the one and only Son, who is himself God and is in closest relationship with the Father, has made him known.

 In verse 14, the word became flesh.
-We take this to mean to that the gospel of Jesus Christ is a summary of the collected knowledge of what God was like as a younger man before he escaped from the death timeline to ultimate victory.
+We take this to mean that the gospel of Jesus Christ is a summary of the collected knowledge of what God was like as a younger man before he escaped from the death timeline to ultimate victory.
 The word becoming flesh records that the gospel is the anthropomorphization of a history.
-In this light, the story of Jesus Christ would come earlier than the events of Genesis 1 with respect to the knowing of the Holy Spirit even while the time of Jesus Christ is said to be about 600 years after Nebuchadnezzar's destruction of Solomon's temple.
+In this light, the story of Jesus Christ would come earlier than the events of Genesis 1 with respect to the chronology of the Holy Spirit even while the time of Jesus Christ is said to be about 600 years after Nebuchadnezzar's destruction of Solomon's temple.